input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 #### Definition of time

 Each Cardano block has an associated timestamp attached to it which describes the real world time.
 All transactions inside a Cardano block share the same timestamp.
 Each `SignedAtalaOperation` is located inside an `AtalaBlock` which is attached to a Cardano transaction.
-We define the timestamp of an operation as the tuple _(CBT, obsn, osn)_ where
+We define the timestamp of an operation as the tuple _(CBT, absn, osn)_ where
 - CBT is the timestamp of the Cardano block that contains the transaction that carries the operation
-- absn is the position of the Cardano transaction that carries the operation in the Cardano block
+- absn is the position of the Cardano transaction that carries the `AtalaBlock` in the Cardano block
 - osn is the position of the operation in the `AtalaBlock` that carries it

 every DID operation will have an associated timestamp, which `PRISM nodes` will store in their internal state while processing the operations.